 Lauren Geier

 Meet Lauren Geier!
-Lauren is a spunky 13 year old young lady with a heart of gold!
-She loves watching YouTube, doing art projects and still loves taking care of her babies!
+Lauren is a spunky 14 year old young lady with a heart of gold!
+She loves caring for little kids, playing with her pup, watching YouTube and doing art projects!
 When Lauren grows up, she wants to work with babies and young children.

-Lauren lives with her big brother, Brady, her goldendoodle brother, Emmett, and her parents, Ryan & Lindsay.
+Lauren lives with her older brother, Brady, her goldendoodle brother, Emmett, and her parents, Ryan & Lindsay.
 Lindsay is a pediatrician at SSM Monroe Clinic.
-Ryan co-founded QL Discoveries in 2020 which aims to create quality of life therapies for those affected by NF and other nerve-related conditions.
-In addition to his start-up, Ryan is active in the Neurofibromatosis community having served as board president of the national organization, NF Network, for 6 years and now is the acting vice-president.
+Ryan currently works for Beeline, but heco-founded QL Discoveries in 2020 which aims to create quality of life therapies for those affected by NF and other nerve-related conditions.
+Ryan is active in the Neurofibromatosis community having served as board president of the national organization, NF Network, for 6 years and now is the acting vice-president.

 Lauren was born with some characteristics of a genetic disorder and underwent an unrevealing genetic workup at birth.
 It was not until she experienced several developmental delays and numerous markings on her skin (cafe au lait spots) that she was diagnosed with Neurofibromatosis Type 1 (NF1) at 18 months of age.
 Lauren has a rare form of NF, called NF1 Microdeletion Syndrome, which is caused by a deletion of genetic material on her 17th chromosome.
 Most with NF have a gene mutation (the genetic material is present, just “mixed up”), but in Lauren’s case she is missing a substantial amount of genetic material in that particular region.
 Her form of NF1 has been found to be more serious with a higher incidence of intellectual disability, higher tumor burden and increased risk of cancer.